chakravartyharish/employee-management-frontend/README.md

 ## License

-This project is created for educational purposes as part of a coding interview demonstration.
+This project is licensed under the MIT License - see the LICENSE file for details.